-Prerequisite: Competency in mathematical and English skills, as shown by a grade of at least "C" in ENG 002 and in MATH 002, or their equivalents ing GSCI 450. (fall and spring)
+Prerequisite: Competency in mathematical and English skills, as shown by a grade of at least "C" in ENG 002 and in MATH 002, or their equivalents skills in writing and oral presentation of a literature review on a topic of interest.
+GSCI 409 is normally taken in the semester preceding GSCI 450. (fall and spring)

-General Science Seminar 1 credit
+GSCI 409 General Science Seminar 1 credit

 Critical review of selected current research topics utilizing library and on-line resources.
 Students develop an ability to effectively retrieve, summarize, and analyze information from primary sources.
-Students also develop skills in writing and oral presentation of a literature review on a topic of interest.
-GSCI 409 is normally taken in the semester preced-
+Students also develop